CLOSE

 How to Maintain the Quality of Your Fabric Sofa

-Prevention is better than cure, even when it comes to fabric sofas.
-Here are some more tips we recommend to keep your fabric sofa looking like new:
+Prevention is always better than cure — even for fabric sofas.
+Here are some more cleaning tips we recommend to keep your fabric sofa looking like new:

 • Use Sofa Covers: Removable covers can be a great way to protect your sofa from spills and stains.